Juanita Christensen

 Juanita M. Christensen (formerly Harris) is an American government official and electronics engineer.
-She is the deputy chief of staff for logistics (G4) of facilities and environmental at the United States Army Materiel Command.
-From November 2017 until January 2021, Christensen was director of the United States Army Aviation and Missile Center, during which time (in February 2105) she became the first African-American woman from Redstone Arsenal to join the Senior Executive Service.
+She assumed leadership of the Defense Contract Management Agency's (DCMA) Technical Directorate in April 2023.
+She was previously the deputy chief of staff for logistics (G4) of facilities and environmental at the United States Army Materiel Command.
+From November 2017 until January 2021, Christensen was director of the United States Army Aviation and Missile Center.
+In February 2015, she became the first African-American woman from Redstone Arsenal to join the Senior Executive Service.

 Early life and education

 Christensen was born to Clottele M. Denzmore.
 She was raised in East St. Louis, Illinois and excelled in math and science in high school.
 Christensen decided to pursue a degree in engineering, enrolling at the University of Illinois Urbana-Champaign.
-She faced racism as a black female in an engineering program, with one professor stating that he did not understand why she was in his class.
+She faced racism as a black female in an engineering program.
+One professor stated he did not understand why she was in his class.
 She completed a Bachelor of Science degree in Computer Engineering from the University of Illinois in 1985.
 She was the first of her seven siblings to complete college.

 Christensen earned a Master of Science degree in Computer Resources and Information Systems Management from Webster University in 1994.
 In February 2011, she completed a Doctor of Management in Organizational Leadership at the University of Phoenix School of Advanced Studies.
 Her dissertation was titled A Mentorship Study of Women in the Department of Defense Acquisition Sector.
 Shelia A. Vinson served as Christensen' doctoral mentor.

 Career

-Christensen began her career as an electronics engineer working at Boeing (in St. Louis, MO) in May 1985.
-She then changed jobs and moved several times over the next 36 years serving in various roles:

-Christensen completed a corporate leadership development course with Veridan at the Bolger Center in 2003.
-She completed training in the Defense Acquisition University executive leadership program in 2013.